betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 - the effect is immediate,
 - the aux channels remain active, and
-- returning the switch to normal terminates the failsafe behaviour immediately.
+- returning the switch to normal terminates the failsafe behavior immediately.

 :::caution
 If the switch is held ON for longer than the `failsafe_delay` period, the flight controller will enter Stage 2 (see below), and, depending on how Stage 2 is configured, may immediately drop, or disarm.